Victoria Cross: Memorials

 In 2004, a national Victoria Cross and George Cross memorial was installed in Westminster Abbey close to the tomb of the Unknown Warrior.
-Westminster Abbey contains monuments and memorials to central figures in British History including Isaac Newton, Charles Darwin and James VI & I. One VC recipient, Lord Henry Percy, is buried, within a family vault, in the Abbey.
+Westminster Abbey contains monuments and memorials to central figures in British history including Isaac Newton and Charles Darwin.
+One VC recipient, Lord Henry Percy, is buried within a family vault in the Abbey.

 Canon William Lummis was a military historian who built up an archive on the service records and final resting places of Victoria Cross holders.
 This was then summarised into a pamphlet which was taken to be an authoritative source on these matters.
 However, Lummis was aware of short-comings in his own work and encouraged David Harvey to continue it.
 The result was Harvey's seminal book Monuments to Courage.
 In 2007 the Royal Mail used material from Lummis' archives to produce a collection of stamps commemorating Victoria Cross recipients.

 It is a tradition within the Australian Army for soldiers' recreational clubs on military bases to be named after a particular recipient of the Victoria Cross.
 Australia has another unique means of remembering recipients of the Victoria Cross.
 Remembrance Drive is a path through city streets and highways linking Sydney and Canberra.
 Trees were planted in February 1954 by Queen Elizabeth II in a park near Sydney Harbour and at the Australian War Memorial in Canberra, marking either end of the route, with various plantations along the roadsides in memory of the fallen.
 Beginning in 1995, 23 rest stop memorials named for Australian recipients of the VC from World War II onwards have been sited along the route, providing picnic facilities and public amenities to encourage drivers to take a break on long drives.
 23 of the 26 memorial sites have been dedicated, with a further three reserved for the surviving VC recipients, including two of the newer Victoria Cross for Australia awards.
 Edward Kenna was honoured with the most recent rest stop on 16 August 2012, having died in 2009.

 Valour Road is a residential street in the city of Winnipeg, Canada named in honour of three World War I recipients of the Victoria Cross who lived in the same block of that street.
 The story is also commemorated in a sixty-second short film commonly seen on Canadian television.